NicolasAngleraud/Financial-Sentiment-Analysis/README.md

 ---

 ## Context
-This project aims to classify finance-related texts into one of the three sentiment classes: positive, neutral, positive.
+This project aims to classify finance-related texts into one of the three sentiment classes: positive, neutral, negative.

 ## Data
 The data used in this project includes: